 2. It can be dangerous to handle plumbing issues yourself.
 For example, the chemicals in store-bought drain cleaners are highly caustic and can cause burns if not used properly.

 3. A professional plumber has access to the latest equipment and training to help locate the source of the problem.
-What may appear to be a simple clog may, in fact, be something more serious such as a tree root that has grown into the line.
+What may appear to be a simple clog may, in fact, be something more serious such as a tree root that has caused damage and requires sewer line repairs..

 4. Do-it-yourself plumbing fixes can lead to further damage and expense.
 Store-bought remedies may not be appropriate for all systems and can cause further damage to pipes and other plumbing components.
 Improperly repaired leaks can even lead to mold that can be a significant problem for individuals with certain health conditions.
 A licensed and bonded plumber will have the training and experience to handle your particular situation correctly the first time.